joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 In multi-project organizations where there is not a system to manage portfolio decisions, the environment of product development teams quickly becomes unstable.
 Teams do not know what they are working on week-to-week because projects appear and disappear so quickly.
-Organizational capacity is often overloaded causing project slip and quality issues to appear because key activities are omitted from the pressure to deliver (Kahn et al, p.157).
+Organizational capacity is often overloaded, causing project slip and quality issues to appear because key activities are omitted from the pressure to deliver (Kahn et al., p.157).
 This can result in degrading team performance and critical performance reviews of the teams and individuals trying to keep up on the constantly changing priorities.
 The quickly shifting priority projects often come at the expense of the projects that are tied to the continued success of the organization.
 Over a few years, this leads to burnout.

-While it seems that implementing project management portfolio will slow everything down, it only slows down the processes that need to be.
+While it seems that implementing a project management portfolio will slow everything down, it only slows down the processes that need to be.
 As the military saying goes, "slow is smooth, smooth is fast".
 Building a system to support strategic decisions slows down the decision making and planning processes, but speeds up the overall process to get to a confident direction where the firm is maximizing its potential in working in alignment with its mission and purpose.
-It supports delivering more value to end customers in a faster more reliable way.
+It supports delivering more value to end customers in a faster, more reliable way.

 The next post will look at how the serial generic and traditional stage-and-gate system can be tweaked to better fit in an organization that uses Agile as its main approach to project management.